Silhouette of two people sitting on a grassy hill at sunset

 Getting started

-1. Get in touch to schedule a free 15-minute consultation call to hear a bit more about why you’re seeking therapy and schedule our first appointment.
-This call can be with one or both partners.
+1. Get in touch to schedule a free 15-minute consultation call to hear a bit more about why you’re seeking therapy, answer any questions you might have, and schedule our first appointment.
 If you’re just ready to get going, we can schedule our first appointment on first contact.

 3. I offer both virtual and in-person sessions.
 Let me know if you prefer to meet virtually via secure video conference or in-person at my office in Culver City.
 My availability varies depending on how you’d like to meet.